ferenc4/Annotation-Bag/README.md

 </pre>

 These are just some of the things you can do, but the possiblities are endless.
-This library was developed to make it easier to extract this information from your pre base as a whole.
+This library was developed to make it easier to extract this information from your code base as a whole.